Berkanktk/CyberSecurity/README.md

 **Cryptanalysis** - Attacking cryptography by finding a weakness in the underlying maths
 **Defacing** - The act of modifying a website to display a message or image.
 **Defensive security** - is the process of protecting an organization's network and computer systems by analyzing and securing any potential digital threats.
+**Defence-in-Depth** refers to creating a security system of multiple levels; hence it is also called Multi-Level Security.
 **Dynamic SSH Tunneling** - Dynamic port forwarding turns your SSH client into a SOCKS proxy server.
 **Encoding** - NOT a form of encryption, just a form of data representation like base64.
 Immediately reversible.
 **Encryption** - Transforming data into ciphertext, using a cipher.